Indonesia landscape

 Quarantine is required in Indonesia.
 Plan ahead and book quarantine facilities well in advance.

 The rabies titer test for Indonesia takes time — blood must be drawn at least 30 days after vaccination, and lab results take 2–3 weeks.
+Remember the vaccination itself must be given at least 3 months before departure.
 Don't leave this to the last minute.

 Given Indonesia's complex import process, many relocators recommend hiring a licensed pet transport agent.